bjf2016/Flowgenix-AI-oldsite/replit.md

 - June 13, 2025.
 Added versioning to assets and cache control headers for deployment consistency
 - June 17, 2025.
 Fixed port configuration issues and corrected architecture documentation (Astro, not Next.js)
 - June 17, 2025.
 Configured workflow to run on port 5001 with proper server settings
+- June 17, 2025.
+Fixed deployment configuration to use port 5000 consistently across all configs
 ```

 ## User Preferences